automotive-grade-linux/docs-sources/docs/getting-started/machines/intel.md

 ### Serial Debug Cable

 Most development boards use a standard serial debug cable (e.g. 3.3V FTDI serial cable).
-Up Boards use the same FDDI 3.3V adapter.
+Up Boards use the same FTDI 3.3V adapter.
 However, the pin out is not adjacent and requires split pins.

 ### Port Names and Connected Displays